Dust (His Dark Materials): Functions

-Dust is attracted to objects that have been formed by consciousness, and can be viewed by special photographic emulsions.
+Dust is attracted to objects that have been formed by consciousness, and it can be viewed by special photographic emulsions.
 It is particularly attracted to consciousnesses that have matured; in the case of humans in Lyra's world, this happens when their Dæmon is fixed in shape.
 For the mulefa, this happens when adolescents start using wheels.
 Dust is also what connects humans to their dæmons.
 If the bond between a child and their dæmon is severed (as through Intercision), both the child and the dæmon will eventually die.
 If the separation occurs after Dust has settled on the person (that is, after adolescence), the person becomes a lifeless shell.

 In The Amber Spyglass, Will and Lyra learn that, "Without Dust, people will not be able to survive."

 Communication

 Dust is able to communicate with humans via several methods shown throughout His Dark Materials and The Book of Dust, including by use of alethiometers.
 Mary Malone is able to construct a computer program that, when paired with a detector, can communicate with Dust by typed questions.
 Later, Mary uses I Ching divination, which Lyra confirms to be a method of communicating with Dust.